ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/aboutus.md

 #### Keaten Wood

 Keaten has been playing jugger for eight years, primarily playing *chain* but also *runner* and *longsword*.
 He spent most of his time playing for the Phoenix Lights, earning many podium and first-place finishes at national-level tournaments during his tenure.
 He also competed internationally in the 2023 Jugger World Cup with the American Rejects.

+### Contact Us

+Please direct any communication to <contact@arizonajuggerleague.com>, where we will get back to you as soon as possible.